 We played Ko Olina on Oahu before the ship departed.
 A bit of a ride from Waikiki, but worth it!
 The course is in great shape, not crowded at all, and the staff was courteous and very helpful.

-Second Maui course was the Emerald on Wailea.
+The second Maui course was the Emerald on Wailea.
 Much better conditions…but then, the southeastern part of the island usually is!
-Barb and I had played it before, but I seemed to be in much improved shape over 7 years ago.
+Barb and I had played it before, but I seemed to be in much-improved shape over 7 years ago.
 Cory was out on the course with us, and videotaped our swing with his new 600 frames per second camera…kind of makes you cringe to see ALL your swing flaws in such detail!

-Fifth day of play was at your upgraded course Poipu Bay on Kauai.
+The fifth day of play was at your upgraded course Poipu Bay on Kauai.
 Absolutely beautiful course…used to be home of the PGA Grand Slam.
-Again, pace of play was very good…no one else from ship with us and we enjoyed the VIP reception at the PRO shop.
+Again, the pace of play was very good…no one else from the ship was with us and we enjoyed the VIP reception at the PRO shop.
 Definitely worth the extra upgrade dollars.